Remember "The Climb?" If you're a millennial, you probably still have it on heavy rotation.

 Cyrus's entire appearance on the show was an emotional one.
-She opened the show with a cover of Dido's "No Freedom" and dedicated the entire episode to the victims of the devastating mass shooting that occurred in Las Vegas Sunday evening.
+She opened with a cover of Dido's "No Freedom" and dedicated the entire episode to the victims of the devastating mass shooting that occurred in Las Vegas Sunday evening.

-"In honor of the lives lost, injured and affected by the tragic shooting in Vegas, @fallontonight & I dedicated this show to not only mourning," Cyrus wrote on Twitter.
+"In honour of the lives lost, injured and affected by the tragic shooting in Vegas, @fallontonight & I dedicated this show to not only mourning," Cyrus wrote on Twitter.
 "This horrific event but using this platform to encourage unity, peace & hopefulness!
 So we started this week off with a song."

 Late night television has the unenviable responsibility of addressing tragic events immediately after they occur.
 Most hosts, including Jimmy Kimmel, Seth Meyers, and James Corden, went with a monologue format, delivering messages of grief and mourning in the same way they would perform their customary opening monologue.
 Fallon's opening was unique: The Tonight Show addressed the tragic shooting with music.